7 Expert Tips for Cross Examination

 In the course of trial or deposition, an expert first testifies on behalf of the hiring party—known as direct testimony.
 Directly after this, the opposition is able to interrogate the expert—known as cross examination.

 As an expert, your performance during cross examination is crucial as the opposing attorney’s aim is to undermine you, your testimony, and your hiring attorney’s case.
-An adept cross examiner will try to get you to say things in front of the jury that supports their story while casting doubt on your opinion.
+An adept cross examiner will try to get you to say things in front of the jury that support their story while casting doubt on your opinion.

 For testifying experts, the experience of going from direct testimony to cross examination may initially feel jarring.
 But, not to worry, there are strategies you can use to prepare to change testimony gears.
 Here, we discuss seven tips for effectively managing cross examination as an expert witness.